Energy Policy | Sustainable Australia Party

 • Implement a ban on all new fracking, including for coal seam gas, until a thorough and independent review of fugitive emissions and groundwater contamination is completed

-• Implement domestic energy reservation policies for relevant resources, including natural gas (also see Environment policy)
+• Implement domestic energy reservation policies for relevant resources, including natural gas (also see Finite & Non-renewable Resources policy)

 "Australia has been 'uniquely stupid' in allowing companies to dig up resources that belong to the Australian people and sell it overseas, without even ensuring there would be enough gas to cover our own use."
 News.com.au